 When a company or a business enters into a formal insolvency situation it can look like the end of the road.
-However, it need not be as the underlying business, or part of it can still be viable and worth saving.
-In this article, our insolvency solicitors look at when and how a business can be acquired out of insolvency, what the process is and what differences arise when buying an insolvent business compared to a solvent business.
+It does not need to be as the underlying business, or part of it can still be viable and worth saving.
+In this article, our insolvency solicitors look at how and when a business can be acquired out of insolvency, what the process is and what differences arise when buying an insolvent business compared to a solvent business.

 Contents: